Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 One way to recover your items is to use the :ref:`Invisibillity Cloak<invis-cloak>` which makes you undetectable to mobs as long as you don't have any other items in your inventory.

+To escape The Backrooms, you can use the :ref:`Level Break<level-break>`

 Evolutions
 ----------------